Is a Colosseum Guided Tour Worth it?

 Finally we moved to a locked gate and a guard admitted us to the vomitorium leading to the third ring a/k/a the Belvedere.
 Here you can appreciate the historical irony of paying extra to get to the SRO section originally reserved for Roman slaves and servants.
 The view from the top is excellent.
 The building is laid out before you and the song lyric, 'the Grandeur that was Rome' jumps into your head.
 You can see not only the Colosseum spread below, but also some of the Roman Forum and Palatine Hill.

 Arch of Constantine.
-Photo from 3rd Tier on Top Level of Colosseum
+Photo from 3rd Tier on Top Level Roman Guy Colosseum Tour with lens at just 70mm. |

 The top level provided the better photo angles we were hoping for, and we had plenty of time to make sure we took a lot.
 Guide Giulia now talked about some of the aspects of this higher level - like the seamen who handled the giant canvas sunscreen held by poles around the whole building.
 We took our time absorbing the information were hearing and seeing and with photos of the scene and with selfies, and then it was off to the Forum.